 As Leon and I have recently defended the vindication principle at length, it suffices here to restate what I see as its principal strengths and also to acknowledge what might be seen as its main weakness.
 The first of those strengths is that it explains why the seriousness of the alleged offence matters, while at the same time treating the defendant’s right to a procedurally fair trial as inviolable.
 The vindication of the alleged victim’s rights cannot justify a violation of the defendant’s rights to a procedurally fair trial.
 It is only through such a trial that the victim’s rights can properly be vindicated.
-Contrary to a minority view in the European Court of Human Rights, a trial can be fair despite the admission of improperly obtained evidence, where the decision to admit the evidence was made following fair consideration of the arguments for exclusion and the rights of the defendant.
+Contrary to a minority view in the European Court of Human Rights, a trial can be fair despite the admission of improperly obtained evidence, if the decision whether to admit the evidence treats the rights of the defendant and alleged victim with equal respect.

 The second strength of the vindication principle is that it explains why intentional or reckless breaches of rights afford stronger grounds for exclusion than accidental or mildly negligent breaches.
 The purpose of exclusion is not to compensate the defendant for being unfairly placed at a disadvantage, but to ensure that the executive is not rewarded for disregarding rights in the pursuit of its goals.
 What matters, in other words, is not the consequence of the violation for the defendant (the risk of being convicted on strong evidence of guilt) but the executive’s disrespect for the system of rights that delimit its legitimate activities.
 Here the vindication principle contrasts sharply with the ‘protective principle’ that Andrew Ashworth has defended since his seminal article of 1977.
 As Ashworth has recently written, ‘if the protection of the defendant is the rationale for the exclusionary presumption, then it should not matter whether the violation was deliberate or negligent, in good faith or in bad faith’.
 Given Ashworth’s premise, the conclusion he draws is sound.
 One of Paul Roberts’ ingenious variants of the protective principle does make bad faith relevant, but he advances no good reason why the good or bad faith of the executive should affect the defendant’s rights.